Technician / Jr. Specialist

 Sr. Technician / Specialist

-For a job title structure, market and organisational-specific requirements are taken into account.
+For a job title structure, market and organizational-specific requirements are taken into account.
 Ideally, a job title should be structured as below:

 - Rank + Title + Expertise